 For years, bleach has been a product of choice for sanitizing and cleaning for most people.
-Due to its corrosive nature, homeowners have often considered it for killing bed bugs.
+Due to its corrosive nature, homeowners have often considered it to kill bed bugs.

-However, humans or pets could inhale their toxic fumes or it might damage your clothes and fabrics.
-In addition, you must spray the bleach mixture directly on the bed bug.
-In fact, bed bug sprays would be more effective and faster alternative.
+However, humans or pets could inhale their toxic fumes, or it might damage your clothes and fabrics.
+Also, it would help if you sprayed the bleach mixture directly on the bed bug.
+Bed bug sprays would be more effective and faster alternative.

-According to research by Michigan, Hsp33 (a protein) tends to react with the bleach and thus killed the bacteria under test.
+According to Michigan’s research, Hsp33 (a protein) tends to react with the bleach and thus killed the bacteria under test.
 Therefore, a similar reaction with bleach would also kill bed bugs.

 Bleach (with chlorine as its active ingredient) is a chemical compound used in most homes to color-lighten and whitens fabrics and clothes.
 As noted above, the chemical application is mainly as a disinfectant or cleaner.
-Its mainly loved for its great ability to kill various kinds of algae, mildews, and bacteria.
+It’s primarily loved for its remarkable ability to kill various algae, mildews, and bacteria.

-Its basic function – bleaching- happens through chlorine-initiated reduction or oxidation.
-Chemically, scientists say that Chlorine breaks down chromophore, which makes the compound to become non-reactive to all visible light.
+Its primary function – bleaching- happens through chlorine-initiated reduction or oxidation.
+Chemically, scientists say that Chlorine breaks down chromophore, making the compound non-reactive to all visible light.

 Also, bleach can will disinfectant against various microbes through denaturing the bacterial proteins and hence rendering them harmless when they clump together – the same way you cannot uncook a boiled or fried egg.